 Course Overview

-In this course, students complete, present, and submit their thesis as partial fulfillment of the Master of Science in Ecological Restoration degree (Thesis Option).
-Their thesis should be based on original investigation and must demonstrate scholarship and critical judgement, as well as familiarity with methods of research and relevant literature in their chosen focus of ecological restoration.
-The thesis should be at a high level of originality and examine an issue/ecological problem in depth.
+In this course, students complete, present, and submit their thesis in partial fulfillment of the requirements for the Master of Science in Ecological Restoration degree (Thesis Option).
+Their thesis should be based on original investigation and must demonstrate scholarship and critical judgement, as well as familiarity with research methods and relevant literature in their chosen focus of ecological restoration.
+The thesis should be highly original and examine an issue/ecological problem in depth.

 Prerequisite(s)